Have you ever felt overwhelmed by constant worry or fear? If so, you might wonder if its just

 2. How can I recognize anxiety in myself?

-Keep a journal, consult with a professional, and listen to your bodys warning signals such as headaches, rapid heartbeat, or stomach issues.
+listen to your bodys warning signals such as headaches, rapid heartbeat, or stomach issues.

 3. How do anxiety disorders impact daily life?

-Anxiety disorders can affect work productivity, relationships, and financial health.
+Anxiety disorders can affect work productivity, relationships, and

 4. Can you give a real-life example of someone with an anxiety disorder?